penpon/web/content/Zettelkasten/IndexNote/prompt-id-duplicate-checker.md

 }
 ```

-## Usage
+## 🔧 How to Use

+### Duplicate Detection
-1. This checker automatically scans all files in the `Web/content/Zettelkasten/PermanentNote` directory
+1. The checker automatically scans all files in the PermanentNote directory
-2. It identifies any duplicate `prompt_id` values
-3. Results are displayed in a table format with:
+2. Duplicate `prompt_id` values are displayed in the "Duplicated prompt_id Found" section
-   - The duplicated `prompt_id` value
-   - Number of files using that ID
-   - Direct links to the affected files
-4. Click on any file link to navigate directly to that file
+3. Click on any file link to navigate directly to that file

+### Searching for Specific prompt_id
+1. **Browser Search Method** (Recommended):
+   - Look at the "All Files with prompt_id" table above
+   - Use browser search (Ctrl+F / Cmd+F) to find specific prompt_id values
+   - All prompt_id values are displayed in `code` format for easy searching

+2. **Quick Check Method**:
+   - Check the "Quick Examples" line for common prompt_id values
+   - Green background = found, Red background = not found

+3. **Table Features**:
+   - Files are sorted by prompt_id for easy browsing
+   - Includes file links, ID values, and file paths
+   - Click any file link to open that file directly

-## Notes
+## 📝 Notes

-- This checker only looks at files within the PermanentNote directory
+- **Scope**: Only scans files in the PermanentNote directory
-- Files without a `prompt_id` property are ignored
+- **Filter**: Files without `prompt_id` property are ignored
-- The results update automatically when files are modified
+- **Auto-update**: Results refresh automatically when files are modified
-- To check for a specific prompt_id, use Obsidian's global search: `"prompt_id: E000138"`
+- **Search Tip**: Use browser search (Ctrl+F / Cmd+F) in the table above for fastest results